 For example, there is a National Fire-Service Team action plan for the Nankai Trough Earthquake that was formulated in March 2016.
-This plan determines sites to receive assistance in 37 other prefectures aside from the of providing assistance would be simultaneously and promptly deployed.
+This plan determines sites to receive assistance in 37 other prefectures aside from the 10 prefectures designated to receive priority assistance, to which every National Fire-Service Team capable of providing assistance would be simultaneously and promptly deployed.